aldolie02/HP-ProDesk-600-G3-DM-OpenCore-EFI/README.md

 <br>Huge love from <b>Indonesia</b>!<br>
 Warm hugs for __Taiwan__, __Ukraine__, and __Palestine__!<br>
->(also, warm hugs for my country's Freedom of Speech, Economy, and Democracy)
+>(also, for my country's Freedom of Speech, Economy, and Democracy which are slowly dying)